Gear-dev-sudo/Gen-AI-project_Cautious-Speculative-Decoding/README.md

 - **Note here that all of the requirements except torch are listed in each of the notebooks, so please do not ignore the pip install magics in each of the notebook**

-- *Unsloth might cause trouble with the environment since ppl have diffrent architectures of GPUs, the current environment is based on Ampere GPUs*
+- *Unsloth might cause trouble with the environment since ppl have diffrent architectures of GPUs/ Different torch installations, the current environment is based on Ampere GPUs and cu121*

+- *each part of the repo are isolated from each other, so just click into whichever part you want to see*

 ### Structure
 ```